 - Afterward, schedule a tentative date for the next meeting, and ask them to reach out to you with a reminder a few days beforehand.
 This will teach them to set reminders and stay organized!

 With that, you should now be fully prepared to hold productive and educational meetings with scouts completing their merit badges!
 Did I miss anything?
 Do you do anything differently that you’d suggest I include in this article?
 I’d love to hear from you!
 Send me a message over at email@example.com. 🙂

 If you organize your merit badge meetings well, you’ll spend less time figuring out what to do and more time learning and enjoying your merit badge experience!
 Merit badges not only offer the ability to learn about subjects that interest you, they could even lead you to possible career opportunities.
 That’s why it’s so important to make the most of each merit badge!

 If you liked this article, you also might like my difficulty rankings for all 13 Eagle-required merit badges.
-Also, I’d highly recommend signing up for my newsletter, The ScoutSmarts Scribe for Scouting tips, freebies, and weekly notifications whenever I post a new article.
-No spam, guaranteed!
+Also, I’d highly recommend signing up for my newsletter, The ScoutSmarts Scribe for Scouting tips, freebies, and weekly notifications whenever I post a new article!

 With that, I wish you the best of luck in organizing your future merit badge meetings.
 As we all know, being prepared is vital to success, and now you’re better prepared to have awesome and productive meetings with your merit badge counselor!
 Come back to ScoutSmarts soon and, until next time, best of luck on your Scouting journey. 🙂